wandb/codesearchnet/README.md

 - **hash_value:** the numeric hash value, used to split the data into train/valid/test sets.
 - **partition:** a flag indicating what partition this datum belongs to {train, valid, test, etc.} This is not used by the model.
 Instead we rely on directory structure to denote the partition of the data.

+Code, comment and docstrings are extracted in a language-specific manner, removing artifacts of that language (e.g., XML comments in C#).

 ```{json}
 {
   "repo": "github/myrepo",